 It’s hard to wake up day after day in summer and see that your burning bush stays green instead of living up to its fiery name.
 So why won’t burning bush turn red?

 The most likely culprit is the plant’s location.
-Is it planted in full sun, partial sun or shade?
+Is it planted in full sun, partial sun, or shade?
 Although the plant can thrive in any of these exposures, it requires a full six hours of direct sun for the foliage to turn red.
 If you’ve planted it in a site with partial sun, you may see one side of the foliage blushing.
-But the rest of the burning bush isn’t changing color.
+However, the rest of the burning bush isn’t changing color.
 Green or partially green burning bush plants are usually shrubs that do not get the sunshine they need.

 If a burning bush does not turn red, it may not be a burning bush at all.
 The scientific name for burning bush is Euonymus alata.
 Other plant species in the Euonymus genus look very similar to burning bush when young, but never turn red.
 If you have a grouping of burning bush plants and one stays completely green while the others blaze red, you might have been sold a different species.
 You could ask at the place you purchased it.